Review Process FAQ

 How do I check status of my submission?

-You have a responsibility to report unanticipated problems or adverse events that may occur during the research to the IRB.
-(SOP 19.0)
+You have a responsibility to report unanticipated problems or adverse events that may occur during the research to the IRB. (from SOPs)

 - “Adverse event” or “adverse experience” (AE) is an undesirable and unintended, though not necessarily unanticipated, injury or physical or emotional consequence to a human subject.